FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Created by=This appears in a box on the top-left hand corner of tournament pages.
 The sentence is followed by the name of the player that created it.
 Example: http://lichess.org/tournament/gwlomxqd — "Created by thibault".

-Waiting for %s players=

-Tournament is starting=
+Waiting for %s players=%s is the number of players.
+Indicates that more players are needed to start the tournament.
+This sentence appears on the pages of tournaments that have not started yet.

+The tournament is starting=Appears as a pop-up when the tournament you have joined is about to start.

 %s minutes/side + %s seconds/move=

 Members only=

-Board editor=

-Start position=

-Clear board=
+Board editor=The board editor lets you prepare a chess board and play from the position you set up.
+Appears as a heading on the editor page, and also as a tab in the "Games" pages.
+Links to http://lichess.org/editor

+Starting position=Clicking this resets the state of the board to the starting position in standard chess.
+Being a board editor feature, it appears on the board editor's page — http://lichess.org/editor

+Clear board=Clicking this removes all the pieces from the chess board you are setting up.
+Being a board editor feature, it appears on the board editor's page — http://lichess.org/editor

 Save position=

-Load position=

-Private=
+//unused

+Load position=Clicking this opens a form that lets you paste a FEN text (FEN is a notation system used to store precise positions on a board).
+Being a board editor feature, it appears on the board editor's page — http://lichess.org/editor

+Private=Means the tournament you're looking at is protected with a password.
+Appears in the information box on the tournament's page.
+Example: http://lichess.org/tournament/67hj23c2

 Report %s to moderators=%s is the name of the player.
 Clicking this will take you to a form where you can report the player for things like cheating and trolling.
 Appears on player profiles.

-Profile=

-Edit profile=
+Profile=Links to your player profile (account).
+Appears in the drop-down menu for your name at the navigation bar on the top of every page on lichess.

+Edit profile=Clicking this lets you edit the information about you displayed on your player profile.
+Appears on your profile page and also as a heading and tab on the preferences configuration pages.
+Links to http://lichess.org/account/profile

-First name=Also known as a "given name", "forename" or "Christian name" in some countries.
+Given name=Also known as a "first name", "forename" or even "Christian name" in some countries.
 This sentence appears in the "Edit profile" menu (http://lichess.org/account/profile).
 Translate to whatever best describes this in your language or culture.

 Last name=Also known as "surname" or "family name".
 You put in your last name in this field, which will in turn appear on your profile page.
 This sentence appears in the "Edit profile" menu (http://lichess.org/account/profile).
 Translate to whatever best describes this in your language or culture.